BRIEF SUMMARY AND INTRODUCTION: Until just a few

 The age-old choice of entity in starting a business has

-the "limited liability company."
+accepted and "blessed" by the IRS: the "limited liability company."

 What, you may wonder, is this LLC entity?